jquery-archive/jquery-mobile/README.md

 2. Add customizations to the `jquery.mobile.theme.css` file.
 3. From the project root run the following `grunt` command:

         THEME=my-theme grunt css

 4. The output will be available in the `$PROJECT_ROOT/compiled`

-Again assumes the theme css files are available in the `css/theme/$THEME/` directory relative to the project root.
+Again this assumes the theme css files are available in the `css/themes/$THEME/` directory relative to the project root, `css/themes/my-theme/` in the example.

 ## Development